rcdevs/owncloud_openotp_auth/README.md

 			Replace *PREFIX* by owncloud table prefix 'oc_' by default

 **********   CHANGELOG  **********
-1.0.1
-	Enhanced remote Password
-	Add FidoU2F.js library to avoid to installation of the U2F plugin in Google Chrome 1.0.0
+1.1.0
+	- Application is compatible with OwnCloud Version 9.0.1 1.0.0
-     Initial public release.
+    - Initial public release.